Floorp-Projects/Floorp/gfx/docs/RenderingOverview.rst

 render and update together.
 Slices are automatically created based on heuristics and layout hints/flags.

-Implementation wise, slices re-use a lot of the existing machinery for Pictures;
+Implementation wise, slices reuse a lot of the existing machinery for Pictures;
 in fact they're implemented as a "Virtual picture" of sorts.
 The similarities make sense: both need to allocate offscreen textures in a cache, both will position and render all their children into it, and both then draw themselves